Stochastically-induced bistability in chemical reaction systems: Description of the process

 The reaction formalism \eqref{basicreac} can also be used to describe other systems of interacting entities under a well-mixed spatial assumption.
-For example, evolution of an SIS epidemic is expressed as: $I+S \to 2I$ (infection), $I \to S$ (recovery); a two-allele Moran model with mutation from population genetics can be expressed as: $A\to B, B\to A$ (mutation), $A+B\to 2A, A+B\to 2B$ (resampling).
+For example, evolution of an SIS epidemic is expressed as $I+S \to2I$ (infection), $I \to S$ (recovery); a~two-allele Moran model with mutation from population genetics can be expressed as $A\to B, B\to A$ (mutation), $A+B\to2A, A+B\to2B$ (resampling).

 For simplicity, we consider the effect of a system of chemical reactions on essentially a single molecular species $A$.
 We include the effect of only one other species $B$ which satisfies a conservation relation with $A$.
-This means that every reaction involving $A$ and $B$ is of the form $aA + bB \to (a+\zeta)A + (b-\zeta)B$ for some $\zeta \in \{-a,\dots,b\}$, and it ensures that the state space of our system is one-dimensional determined by $(X_A(t),t\ge 0)$.
-The rationale for such a conservation law could come from a cellular environment which is limited (by a factor such as space, or availability of nutrients or catalysts), or a molecular species whose type can take two different forms (e.g. a gene that has two allelic types).
+This means that every reaction involving $A$ and $B$ is of the form $aA + bB \to(a+\zeta)A + (b-\zeta)B$ for some $\zeta \in\{-a,\ldots,b\}$, and it ensures that the state space of our system is one-dimensional determined by $(X_A(t),t\ge0)$.
+The rationale for such a conservation law could come from a cellular environment which is limited (by a factor such as space, or availability of nutrients or catalysts), or a molecular species whose type can take two different forms (e.g., a gene that has two allelic types).

-We also assume the following properties for the reaction dynamics: \begin{enumerate} \item The amount of species $X_A(t)$ is bounded above by the system capacity $N$ and below by $0$: the rate of any reaction that decreases the amount of $A$ is zero when $X_A=0$, and the rate of any reaction that increases the amount of $A$ is zero when $X_A=N$. \item The drift at $0$ and $N$ of the overall reaction dynamics is directed towards the interior:
+We also assume the following properties for the reaction dynamics: \begin{longlist}[(4)] \item[(1)] The amount of species $X_A(t)$ is bounded above by the system capacity $N$ and below by $0$.
+The rate of any reaction that decreases the amount of $A$ is zero when $X_A=0$, and the rate of any reaction that increases the amount of $A$ is zero when $X_A=N$. \item[(2)] The drift at $0$ and $N$ of the overall reaction dynamics is directed toward the interior

-\item The form of reaction rates $\la$ is governed by the law of (stochastic) Mass-Action Kinetics: a reaction of the form:
+\item[(3)] The form of reaction rates $\la$ is governed by the law of (stochastic) mass-action kinetics.
+A reaction of the form

-has rate $\la(X(t)) = \ka (X_A(t))_a (X_B(t))_b = \ka (X_A(t))_a (N-X_A(t))_b$.
-Here $(Z)_c$ denotes the falling factorial $(Z)_c = Z(Z-1)\dots (Z-c+1)$.
-When we renormalize $X_A(t)$ by its maximum value $N$, we will also need the `scaled falling factorial' $(z)_{c,N}$ defined by:
+has rate $\la(X(t)) = \ka(X_A(t))_a (X_B(t))_b = \ka(X_A(t))_a (N-X_A(t))_b$.
+Here $(Z)_c$ denotes the falling factorial $(Z)_c = Z(Z-1)\cdots(Z-c+1)$.
+When we renormalize $X_A(t)$ by its maximum value $N$, we will also need the ``scaled falling factorial'' $(z)_{c,N}$ defined by